-- 41. In which of the following situations would a Gantt chart be appropriate to use? - a. building a bridge - b. installing a local area network for a computer system - c. rebuilding communities destroyed by hurricane - d. planning a Mardi Gras parade - e. all of these
+- 14. In which of the following situations would a Gantt chart be appropriate to use? - a. building a bridge - b. installing a local area network for a computer system - c. rebuilding communities destroyed by hurricane - d. planning a Mardi Gras parade - e. all of these

-ANSWER: e

-RATIONALE: A Gantt chart would be appropriate for any of the activities because it would allow planners to see which tasks needed to be completed at which time in order to complete a project.
+A Gantt chart would be appropriate for any of the activities because it would allow planners to see which tasks needed to be completed at which time in order to complete a project.

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: WILL.MGMT.15.2.02c - 2.2c

-- 42. At about the same time as management theorists were developing scientific management principles in the United States, Max Weber was in Europe developing .
+- 15. At about the same time as management theorists were developing scientific management principles in the United States, Max Weber was in Europe developing \\\\\.

 - a. human relations management

 - b. group dynamics theory

 - c. systems management

 - d. contingency management

 - e. bureaucratic management